Laskarina Bouboulina: Greek War of Independence

 Upon the outbreak of the Greek War of Independence, Bouboulina sailed on the Agamemnon, which was commanded by her son Yiannis Yiannouzas, to Nafplion, along with another ship commanded by her half brother Manolis Lazarou-Orlov, imposing a naval blockade on the city on 4 April 1821.
 Bouboulina and Staikos Staikopoulos then appealed to the Spetsiots who dispatched seven more ships to assist in the siege.
 Bouboulina commanded great respect among the revolutionaries who nicknamed her Kapetanissa (Captain) and Kyra (Lady).
 On 10 April, the besieged Ottomans exploited the fact that the Greek sentries were celebrating Orthodox Easter, breaking through the siege.
 Bouboulina then disembarked at Myloi and traveled to Argos on horseback, supplying the local rebels with money and ammunition.
 In Argos, Bouboulina participated in a conference of local military commanders and kodjabashis, where the Greeks decided to resume the siege of Nafplion.

 The siege of Nafplion continued until the rebels became aware of the Kehaya Bey's force which had reached Corinth and was heading to relieve the siege.
 Yiannis Yiannouzas then assembled troops from Argos, Spetses and Kranidi in order to check the Kehaya Bey's advance and was killed in May in the ensuing battle outside Argos.
 Bouboulina subsequently traveled to the battlefield in order to collect her son's remains who was beheaded in the aftermath of the battle.
-According to Dutch consul Taitbout de Marigny she personally executed three Ottoman prisoners during her son's funeral ceremony.
+According to Dutch consul Edouard Taitbout de Marigny, she personally executed three Ottoman prisoners during her son's funeral ceremony.
 After failing to capture Argos or burning it (according to Kolokotronis), the Kehaya Bey reinforced Nafplion's garrison and departed for Tripolitsa.
 Bouboulina then resumed the naval blockade of Nafplion.
 In May 1821, she blockaded Monemvasia with the Agamemnon, while the rest of the Spetsiot fleet remained off the shore of Nafplion.
 (Note: According to 19c. naval historian Anastasios K. Orlandos however, the Agamemnon was part of a six ships Spetsiot squadron that left Spetses on May 6 to operate in the gulf of Corinth and was still in Galaxidi in June 18 (Nautika vol 1 pp. 140)) The garrison of Monemvasia surrendered on 25 July, at the same time another of her ships (Note: the Agamemnon itself, according to Orlandos (Nautika vol 1 pp. 140)) resupplied Galaxidi.
 Rumors of Bouboulina's exploits spread beyond Greece and many foreign philhellenes sought to meet her.
 During one such meeting in Astros, one foreign volunteer (Maurice Persat) showed her a lithograph depicting her which he had purchased in Paris.
 The highly romanticized and inaccurate depiction caused Bouboulina to burst out laughing.